A new urban living experience that directly connects interior and exterior living spaces.

+Privacy was achieved by eliminating the conventional basement and setting the first floor directly at natural grade.
 A board-formed concrete wall poured just above eye level encircles the property.
-With the first floor set down at natural grade, the textural wall provides complete visual privacy within the garden, allowing the wooden framed interior living space to be enclosed with glass.
-Large sliding doors and a continuous stone floor connect the interior and exterior as a single room.
-Above the wooden pavilion, a narrow, copper clad volume floats on a clerestory band of windows, bringing light deep into the broad living space below.
-Within the bedrooms, deeply recessed balconies are carved out of the copper enclosure to form light courts that shade the glazing, provide privacy and direct views away from the neighboring school to the distant Chicago skyline and sunset.
+The textural wall provides complete visual privacy within the garden, allowing much of the wooden framed interior living space to be enclosed with glass.
+Large sliding doors and a continuous stone floor connect the interior and exterior as a single living space.
+Above the wooden pavilion, a narrow, copper clad volume floats on a clerestory band of windows, bringing light deep into the broad ground floor living areas beneath it.
+Containing two floors of private bedrooms, the copper volume is more opaque and insular than the open living space below.
+Within the bedrooms, deeply recessed balconies are carved out of the copper enclosure to form light courts that shade the glazing, provide privacy and direct views away from the neighboring school, to the distant Chicago skyline and sunset.

 Interiors: Wheeler Kearns Architects (Sharlene Young, founder of Symbiotic Living)